iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > The app is not working, it has not checked for exposure since January 9th.
 I keep seeing where they are telling people to go to Device Care > Battery .....
 That does not exist on my phone, they must be giving instructions for an iPhone.<br> :date: __2021-02-21 19:18:48__

 > I know for a fact I've been exposed since this app was installed in my phone and I've never been notified.
 Luckily I'm smart enough to be tested<br> :date: __2021-02-17 04:31:34__

-> Caught COVID with no notification that I had been exposed.
-Couldn't get a PIN to report my own positive test result - online said they couldn't find the record and I couldn't reach anyone by phone (made several attempts, no answer).
-Useless, uninstalling.<br> :date: __2021-02-16 17:50:56__

-> I had this on my phone thought it was supposd to tell me if someone i am around has it<br> :date: __2021-02-11 02:30:48__

-> I have not had an exposure check since December 27 2020<br> :date: __2021-02-10 23:18:28__

-> Stopped checking for exposure for over a month.
-"Solution" was to uninstall and reinstall the app.<br> :date: __2021-02-10 16:58:07__

-> My app says it hasn't checked for exposures since Jan 15, is this an issue with my phone or with the app?<br> :date: __2021-02-09 03:09:09__

-> Needs Bluetooth on all the time to get the warnings.
-I don't leave my Bluetooth on like that.<br> :date: __2021-02-07 05:34:43__